 How do I get to the park from bus parking?
 Do I need to make a boat reservation?

 Beausoleil Island is the largest island of the park, and has most of the facilities, including campgrounds, yurts, park office, hiking trails, etc. The only way to get to the island is by boat.

 Parks Canada is operating a special Day Tripper Ferry that can take you from Honey Harbour (where Parkbus drops you off) to the island.
 On days that Parkbus is operating, Day Tripper operates a special run to coincide with bus arrival and departure times.
-You must call Parks Canada 705-526-8907 to make a reservation.
+You must call Parks Canada 705-526-8907 to make a reservation - IMPORTANT - do metnion that you are coming by Parkbus.
 For Parkbus runs only, campers will be allowed on Day Tripper.

 Bikes and pets are NOT allowed on Day Tripper.
 Private water taxis can offer transportation to Beausoleil in case you are not able to take Day Tripper for whatever reason - you can call:

 CNC Marina: 705-794-5059

 Honey Harbour Boat Club: 705-756-2411

 Can I visit Georgian Bay Islands National Park on a day trip from Toronto?